by David Baer, August 7, 2022

 Where is our treasure?
 Do we spend our wealth on ourselves?
 Then we will be constantly worrying about ourselves.
 Do we put our time and treasure and energy behind the work God is doing in our world?
 Then we will be closer with God and with those who are near to God’s heart.

-We’re looking for folks to sign up to come down to Paterson next month to work on a building a home with Habitat for Humanity.
+Last month Bobbi Burns and I were with Buddy Fox and Emily McDonald at the Ramsey church.
+We were talking about putting together a program for youth that Emily and Buddy would lead.
+And when the two of them were asked about their ideas for service, they remembered working on homes in Paterson with Habitat for Humanity.
 Some of you might know the story of Millard Fuller, the founder of that organization, and some might not, but it’s worth re-telling, because the passage we heard this morning loomed large for him during a crisis in his life.
 Fuller was a millionaire back in the 1970s, when that was an even more remarkable accomplishment than it is today.
 He founded a successful marketing company, owned a big home and a lake house, and a luxury car.
 When his accountant told him he was worth $1,000,000, he announced that his next goal was $10 million.
 But in accumulating all these things, Millard Fuller grew apart from his wife Linda.
 When she announced she was leaving, he had to do some thinking about what was important to him.
 When they reconciled, they decided to take Jesus’ command seriously.
 They sold their possessions, gave away their money, and began a life of service to others.
 The Fullers went on to found Habitat for Humanity, an organization that helps people into home ownership.
 Here is what Millard Fuller has to say about “treasure in heaven” in his book, The Theology of the Hammer:

 Everything in this world is passing away. … The only truly safe investment one can make in this life is what is given away.
 That can never be taken from anyone.
 Everything else, eventually, will be taken by trickery, fraud, deception, bad management, poor investments, bankruptcy, ruinous divorce, theft, or death.
 You will be separated from your possessions, one way or the other! … True riches come from a life of service…1